fkariminejadasl/ml-notebooks/docs/gpu.md

 For larger amounts of compute, please refer to possible options in [NWO grants](https://servicedesk.surf.nl/wiki/display/WIKI/NWO+grants) or [Access to compute services](https://www.surf.nl/en/access-to-compute-services).

-### Research Capacity Computing Services (RCCS)
+### Direct Purchase Contract

-For more information, visit [RCSS: Research Capacity Computing Services](https://servicedesk.surf.nl/wiki/display/WIKI/RCCS+contract).
+For more information, visit [Direct Purchase Contract](https://www.surf.nl/en/direct-access-to-compute-services).
 To find the latest rates for services, search for "SURF Services and Rates" on Google.

 ## Access Hipster GPUs (FNWI research cluster)